exasol/exasol-testcontainers/doc/system_requirements.md

 #### Starting and Stopping the Database
 `req~starting-and-stopping-the-database~1`

-Users can start and stop an Exasol database service inside the test container.
+Integrators can start and stop an Exasol database service inside the test container.

 Rationale: